ereverman/eQTL_HeadsNotes/README.md

 # eQTL_HeadsNotes

-192 samples, NextSeq HO-PE37 with 1% PhiX and using 1-mismatch demultiplexing.
+Started with 192 genotypes.
+94 samples (188 files) from plate 1; 96 samples from plate 2, NextSeq HO-PE37 with 1% PhiX and using 1-mismatch demultiplexing.

 ## Project was initiated with Atom: eQTLCuAdult